mstorsjo/llvm-mingw/README.md

 `CC=<triplet>-clang`, there is more (more or less hacky and in-progress) setup for providing a larger selection of the tools that GNU binutils normally provides, in the branch `tools`.

+Individual components of the toolchain can be (re)built by running the standalone shellscripts listed within `build-all.sh`.
+However, if the source already is checked out, no effort is made to check out a different version (if the build scripts have been updated to prefer a different version) - and likewise, if configure flags in the build-*.sh scripts have changed, you might need to wipe the build directory under each project for the new configure options to be taken into use.